Finding the best sheet music app on android for you

 On the other hand, intelligent control according to a given tempo and rhythm, so that the page can be turned or scrolled automatically.

-Many pieces do not run linearly, but contain repetitions that make it necessary to jump back to previous bars, which can of course be on different pages.
+Many pieces do not run linearly, but contain repeats that make it necessary to jump back to previous bars, which can of course be on different pages.

 Also for this challenge, different strategies are pursued by the developers.